xaecbd/RCT/README.md

  ### jre（linux and windows）
  Before you begin, make sure you install jre1.8+ and download the release package in the release.

-For example, click rct-dashboard -2.0.0-release.
-Tar. gz to download and extract it (WinRAR software can be used to extract it under Windows, and commands can be used under Linux ``` tar xvf RCT-Dashboard-2.0.0-release.tar.gz ```)
+For example, click rct-dashboard -2.0.0-release.tar.gz to download and extract it (WinRAR software can be used to extract it under Windows, and commands can be used under Linux ``` tar xvf RCT-Dashboard-2.0.0-release.tar.gz ```)

 1. Preferred startup control center RCT-dashboard
    ```